redpanda-data/connect/docs/cookbooks/joining-streams.md

         # We only need the article section of our parent document.
         article: article

-  # Reduce document into only fields we wish to cache.
+  # Reduce comment into only fields we wish to cache.
   - type: process_map
     process_map:
       premap: